By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 What fill power do I need for a warm duvet?

-For a warm winter duvet, 600–700 fill power with adequate fill weight (600–900g for queen) provides substantial warmth for most sleepers.
-750+ fill power is for cold climates or very cold sleepers.
+For a warm winter duvet, 600 to 700 fill power with adequate fill weight (600 to 900g for queen) provides substantial warmth for most sleepers.
+750+ fill power suits cold climates or very cold sleepers.
 Fill power affects warmth-to-weight ratio; fill weight affects overall warmth.
 Both matter.

 Can you be allergic to down bedding?

-True feather/down allergy exists but is less common than believed.
-More often, reactions to down bedding are from dust mites (which thrive in protein-rich environments) or incompletely cleaned feather proteins.
+True feather and down allergy exists but is less common than believed.
+More often, reactions to down bedding come from dust mites (which thrive in protein-rich environments) or incompletely cleaned feather proteins.
 RDS-certified, well-washed down maintained with regular washing has a much lower allergen load.
 Confirmed allergies warrant synthetic fill.

 How do you dry a down duvet without it clumping?

-Tumble dry on low heat with 2–3 clean tennis balls or dryer balls.
+Tumble dry on low heat with two or three clean tennis balls or dryer balls.
 The balls break up clumps as the fill dries.
-Down requires longer drying time than it appears — at least 2 hours on low, often 3.
+Down requires longer drying time than it appears: at least two hours on low, often three.
 Pull it out every 45 minutes to break up any remaining clumps manually.
 Putting away a not-fully-dry down duvet causes mildew.

 How long does synthetic fill last in a pillow?

-Synthetic pillow fill typically shows significant compression within 1–3 years of regular use.
-The "fold test" is simple: fold a pillow in half — if it doesn't spring back fully, the fill is compressed.
-High-quality cluster fiber synthetic lasts closer to 3 years; budget continuous filament is often compressed within 12–18 months.
+Synthetic pillow fill typically shows significant compression within 1 to 3 years of regular use.
+The fold test is simple: fold a pillow in half.
+If it does not spring back fully, the fill is compressed.
+High-quality cluster fiber synthetic lasts closer to three years; budget continuous filament is often compressed within 12 to 18 months.

 Is down or synthetic better for the environment?

 Both have environmental costs.
 Down involves animal agriculture.
 Synthetic polyester uses petroleum-based raw materials and sheds microplastics with washing.
 Recycled PET synthetic fill (made from plastic bottles) has a lower environmental footprint than virgin polyester.
-RDS-certified down with 15+ year lifespan has lower lifecycle impact than synthetic replaced every 5–7 years.
+RDS-certified down with a 15+ year lifespan has lower lifecycle impact than synthetic replaced every 5 to 7 years.